Connecticut Dateline

 You're probably here for one of three reasons: you wanna read stories, you wanna read blog posts (usually about stories or video games) or you have literally no idea how you got here.

 In any of these three incredibly specific scenarios, I've got you.
 Looking for dark mode?
 You have to earn it.
-It's a privilige only for enlightened individuals. ...Nah I'm just playin', click the plant hanger in the upper left corner.
-It lets you swap back and forth.
-But I do gotta add, maybe give light mode a try for a change.
+It's a privilige only for enlightened individuals. ...Nah I'm just playin', check the bottom of the page.
+Give light mode a try sometimes though!
+It was the first style I designed and I think it's pretty!
 Every box is partially colored with natural colors.
-We aren't Wikipedia!
+We abducted 'em from their free range pasture, dude.

 The story section has a bunch of cool options for you to customize your viewing experience.
 I care about your eyes, and also your aesthetic preferences.
 You can find more of my rambling in the blog section, and you can learn way too much about me in the about section.
 Internet security hazard?
 Maybe.
 Stylish?
 Definitely.